 The feed-in tariff is available to solar and other eligible forms of renewable energy, such as wind, hydro or biomass, with a system size less than 100 kilowatts.
-This rate is determined by the ESC.
-More information on this rate can be found on the ESC website.

 How to apply